Home

 Esau Approaches?

-And after that, he would put Leah and her children in the group to follow.
-And within the next group that made up the rear, he'd placed Rachel and her son Joseph.
-And after doing this, Jacob would then hurry to the front, so he could meet his brother first.
-Now we find Jacob coming before Esau and while doing so he would greet his brother by bowing down to him seven times as he approached.
-When Esau had seen his brother coming towards him bowing, he ran towards Jacob and embraced him.
-Both brothers would hug and kiss each other as they both began to weep.
+Now it's also at this time, that Jacob is found coming before Esau.
+And while doing so, Jacob would greet his brother, by bowing down to him 7 times as he'd approached.
+And when Esau had seen his brother coming towards him bowing, he ran towards Jacob and embraced him.
+And after this had happened, both brothers would hug and kiss each other, as they both began to weep.

 Bible Study Online